emichael/dslabs/labs/lab1-clientserver/README.md

    requires the timeout itself having enough state to describe the response needed.
 2. **The Tick Pattern:** Nodes set a single timeout on `init`.
-Then, every time that timeout fires, the node resends any messages necessary (because the node is awaiting response messages from other nodes) and also resets the timeout.
+Then, every time that timeout fires, the node takes some action (e.g., resends messages awaiting responses) and also resets the timeout.
 Thus, there is always exactly one timeout of that type in the node's queue, which fires every `timeoutLengthMillis` (every "tick").

 There are trade-offs to make with both of these patterns, and you should think about their relative performance implementations.
 The tick pattern is often